Employers play an integral role in the success of the Grande Prairie Rural Renewal Stream.

 - Demonstrate that you or your business have knowledge of the employer's responsibilities with respect to federal and provincial immigration laws and regulations.

 - Demonstrate that you have satisfied program requirements to fill the position within Canada and the outcomes of your efforts.
-A Labour Market Impact Assessment is not required, but demonstrated efforts to recruit locally, provincially and nationally is required.
-For the purpose of the Grande Prairie Rural Renewal Program, the employer must demonstrate the position has been posted for a minimum of two weeks.
+A Labour Market Impact Assessment is not required but demonstrated efforts to recruit locally, provincially and nationally is required.
+For the purpose of the Grande Prairie Rural Renewal Program, the employer must demonstrate the position has been posted for a minimum of four weeks.

 - Demonstrate that you have a welcoming workplace and are aware of the risks of recruiting newcomers to the workplace and community.